karan8509/Product_Filter/README.md

-Category Filter: Allows users to filter products state mag  redux
+🛍️ Product Filter
+This feature allows users to filter products based on different criteria to improve their browsing and shopping experience.